-The Unlimited Commercial (UC) Zone (UC Zone) is established designated to promote -a diverse range of retail, personal, and professional services, as well as multi-family residential development within a well-designed and walkable environmentmeet the commerce and service needs of the resident and business community of West Carson, while ensuring compatibility with adjacent land uses.
-Given its proximity to the elementary school and single-family neighborhoods, multi-family residential development is also allowed in a stand-alone or mixed-use configuration up to 30 dwelling units per acre.
-The intent is to encourage a range of retail, personal, and professional services, as well as multi-family residential in a well-designed, walkable environment.Please refer to Figure 2.7 for areas designated as UC Zone.
+The Unlimited Commercial (UC) Zone (UC Zone) is established designated to promote -a diverse range of retail, personal, and professional services, as well as multi-family housing residential development within a well-designed and walkable environmentmeet the commerce and service needs of the resident and business community of West Carson, while ensuring compatibility with adjacent land uses.
+Given_its proximity to the elementary school and single-family neighborhoods, multi-family residential_development is also allowed in a stand-alone or mixed-use configuration-up to 30 dwelling units per acre.
+The intent is to encourage a range of retail, personal, and professional services, as well as multi-family residential in a well designed, walkable environment.Please refer to Figure 2.7 for areas designated as UC Zone.

 - a.
 Development Potential Summary

-- \\ Total Developable Area: 4 acres
+- Total Developable Area: 4 acres

-- "" Non-residential: 50,620 square feet

 - "" Residential: 30 units